 - If you are a user of the system, you should care because you’ll encounter far fewer application crashes, and other failures.
 You should care because you’ll be able to carry on using the same, familiar system for longer into the future.
 You should care because you’ll be much more likely to get those additional features that improve your day to day use of the system.

 My dream is a software industry that cares about quality.
 An industry in which my default reaction on encountering a new code base that I’m going to be maintaining is not one that makes me die inside… again.
 An industry where the developers spend the majority of their time adding new, richer functionality to the delight of their customers and users, and don’t spend all of their time fire-fighting the imminent disasters to avoid those same customers and users having the really bad days.

 A stitch in time

 - Code reviews are your friend, not your enemy.
 Comments made in code reviews are not an insult or a judgement of the developer’s abilities, they are trying to improve everybody’s code.
 A new feature may take twice as long to make its way into the system if it has to go through review and re-work iterations, but the end result will be more robust and more flexible to future changes.

-- Automated testing is your friend, not an annoying overhead.
+- Automated unit testing (and integration testing) is your friend, not an annoying overhead.
 It’s true that they take investment to write and keep up to date, but any remotely non-trivial software system cannot live inside somebody's head.
 Even if it did, one day a different head is going to need to maintain it.
 Automated testing is how we capture what is in the head of the developer when they are writing it, and to ensure that we keep on checking that information going forwards whenever we make a change to the codebase.

 So long, and may all your bridges be strong, stable and long lasting.